Memberships & Associations

 Aligning Your Value Proposition to Your Organisational Mission

 The core mission of your organisation is its heart and soul.
 The centrepiece of everything and the reason it exists.
-Therefore, it makes sense that your value proposition aligns with your organisation’s mission.
+I’ve already touched on this in Understanding Value Propositions.
+But I can’t stress enough how important it is that your value proposition aligns with your organisation’s mission.

 Member-centric Value Propositions